What is Industrial and Systems Engineering?

-Industrial engineers improve quality and productivity while at the same time cutting waste like time, materials, money, and energy.
+Industrial and systems engineers improve quality and productivity while at the same time cutting waste like time, materials, money, and energy.

 This is why many industrial engineers often get promoted into management positions.
-For the same reason, industrial engineering is an excellent choice for anyone wanting to run their own business.
+For the same reason, industrial and systems engineering is an excellent choice for anyone wanting to run their own business.

 Dr. Anita Vila-Parrish